lvlvto/lvlvto.github.io/fortune-cookie/privacy-policy.md

 ## Children’s Privacy

 We do not knowingly collect personal data from children.
-If you believe that a child has provided personal data, please contact us so it can be removed.

 ## Changes to This Privacy Policy